145th Airlift Wing

-The 145th Airlift Wing (145 AW) is a unit of the North Carolina Air National Guard.
+The 145th Airlift Wing is a unit of the North Carolina Air National Guard.
 It is assigned to Charlotte Air National Guard Base, North Carolina and is equipped with the Boeing C-17 Globemaster III aircraft.
 If activated to federal service in the United States Air Force, the 145th is gained by Air Mobility Command.

 Units

 The 145th Airlift Wing consists of the following major units: